marco5771/QMJ-paper-replication/README.md

 - `data.csv` — stock characteristics dataset
 - `ff.xlsx` — Fama-French factor returns

-## Execution

-Run the scripts in `code.ipynb`.
-We used Python 3.12.4.
-You can "Run All" cells to reproduce the analysis, but make sure to specify the correct path to your data files first.

 ### Steps:

 1. **Specify** the correct path to the data files in the "1) Cleaning Data" section.